 I remember walking up the Upper School stairs in 2003, and meeting my first class of seventh-grade boys.
 I was their new, part-time Study Skills teacher.
 They eyed me with some trepidation-- their blazers rumpled and ties slightly askew.
 We dumped out backpacks, sorted loose papers, and disposed of snack wrappers and broken pencils.
 I was struck by how comfortable the boys were at school.
-They were at home in their classroom, at ease on the fields and acted like family in the dining room..
+They were at home in their classroom, at ease on the fields and acted like family in the dining room.

 From that day on, I was hooked on FCDS.
-I witnessed boys benefiting from a single-sex environment in ways I didn’t expect.
-Quiet and shy boys shared personal stories on stage, athletes played the violin in School concerts, teachers and students learned side by side in the classroom, cheered each other on in advisor wiffle ball, and met for extra help before and after school.
+I witnessed boys benefiting from a single-sex education in ways I didn’t expect.
+Quiet and shy boys shared personal stories on stage, athletes played the violin in School concerts, teachers and students learned side by side in the classroom, cheered each other on in advisor Wiffle ball, and met for extra help before and after school.
 I appreciated the limited age group at FCDS-- no college admissions process to bog down a boy’s education.
 I was reminded of the most powerful class I took in graduate school, titled The Middle School.
 The professor passionately promoted the years before high school as critical and often unrecognized in a student’s trajectory.
 I could see that philosophy in action here.
 It became clear to me that FCDS was both a boy’s foundation and his future.

-FCDS is where boys belong.
+FCDS is where boys are free to find themselves.